-We have been requested by your hospital doctor to arrange an isotope scan.
+We have been requested by your hospital doctor to arrange an isotope thyroid scan.

-This study is performed in our Nuclear Medicine department and enables us to detect problems involving the intestine, stomach, pancreas and thyroid glands.
+This study is performed in our Nuclear Medicine department and enables us to identify many different thyroid problems.

 The aim of this leaflet is to explain what you can expect when you come for your nuclear medicine scan.